Risk and Uncertainty

 Risk vs. Uncertainty

-- Example: Roulette.
+- Example: roulette.
 You know the odds.

-Uncertainty: Outcomes and probabilities are unknown.
+Uncertainty: outcomes and probabilities are both unknown.

 Expected Value